All Products

 Hologres supports the following table modifications:

-• You can rename a table, add columns, and modify the time-to-live (TTL) property of a table.
+• Rename tables, add columns, and modify the time to live (TTL) of table data.

-• You can modify the default value of a column and the dictionary_encoding_columns and bitmap_columns properties.
+• Modify the default value of a field and the dictionary_encoding_columns and bitmap_columns properties.

-Modifying table properties such as dictionary_encoding_columns, bitmap_columns, and time_to_live_in_seconds may trigger an asynchronous compaction process in the background.
-This process consumes CPU resources, and the storage usage of the instance may temporarily increase before it decreases.
+Modifying table properties such as dictionary_encoding_columns, bitmap_columns, and time_to_live_in_seconds can trigger a background asynchronous compaction.
+This process consumes CPU resources.
+The storage usage of the instance might increase before it decreases.

-Hologres V3.0 and later supports changing the data types of columns in internal tables.
+Starting from Hologres V3.0, you can modify the data types of columns in internal tables.

 • Limits

-• You can change the data types of columns in non-partitioned tables and parent partitioned tables, but not in child partitioned tables.
+• You can modify the column types of non-partitioned tables and parent tables of partitioned tables.
+You cannot modify the column types of child tables.

-• You cannot change the data types of partition key columns in a parent partitioned table.
+• You cannot modify the data type of a partition key column in a parent table.

 • The COLLATE and USING clauses are not supported.